According to an interview by Matthew Artz of the Oakland Tribune, the Oakland Raiders stadium plans would include:

 ~ taxpayers putting up $300 million

 According to Davis, moving back to Los Angeles is a possibility for the Raiders if they can’t strike a deal with the City of Oakland.
-Currently, there are NO talks involving a stadium in Los Angeles.
+Currently, there are NO plans involving a stadium in Oakland or Los Angeles.

 Oakland Raiders Stadium Plan Fits Oklahoma City’s MAPS 3